-The Group does not consume a significant volume of water through its business activities, and therefore its business activities did not generate a material portion of discharge into water.
+The Group does not consume a significant volume of water through its business activities, and therefore does not generate a material portion of discharge into water.
 As the sewage discharged by the Group is treated by the Drainage Services Department, the amount of sewage discharge is considered the same as the amount of water consumed.
-The amount of water consumed and corresponding water-saving initiatives are described in the section headed "Water Consumption" under Aspect A2.
+Description of water consumption and corresponding water-saving initiative are described in the section headed "Water Consumption" under Aspect A2.